jeremy-w/ayadn/README.md

 Mac OS X, Linux: if you already have [bundler](http://bundler.io), you should just enter the `ayadn-master` folder and run `bundle install`.

-Example if you downloaded or cloned AyaDN in your downloads folder:
+Example if you cloned AyaDN in your downloads folder:

 ```
-cd ~/Downloads/ayadn-master
+cd ~/Downloads/ayadn
 bundle install
 ```